Sigbra/MarineVesselSimulator/README.md

 ## TODO:

+### Use splines to make a better path than lines using WP's

 ### Define mission in 3 parts:
 Initialization: Where to go and what to do.
 Trajectory: Manuver to designated spot at the pier. ( TT to PF ? using ex ALOS?)